dextersy/label-dashboard/README.md

     `Note: Don't forget to change DB_SERVER, DB_DATABASE, SMTP_PORT, SMTP_SECURE to your actual database and SMTP settings.
 The included values are only examples.`

-Run the app on your PHP-enabled webserver and access it through http://localhost
+4. Run the app on your PHP-enabled webserver and access it through http://localhost

+    `Note: Due to limitations of the code, it's not currently possible to run the app on a subdirectory (e.g. localhost/meltrecords) - this results in unexpected behavior.
+If you are hosting more than one site on your web server, please set up vhosts locally.`

 ### License
 Copyright 2021 Dexter Sy & Melt Records (https://www.melt-records.com)